 First of all, you need to know that it is not unusual for a child to refuse to poop on the potty when toilet training.
 Just like everything, this is likely a phase that your child is going through.
 As long as the possibility of a medical issue (i.e. signs of a blockage, irregular bowel movements, etc.) has been eliminated, you can safely assume that this stage will pass, and try out some of the following solutions to see if you can get your child pooping in the toilet.

-Remember to acknowledge your child’s fear, and proceed with patience and empathy.
+Remember to acknowledge your child’s fear of pooping on the potty, and proceed with patience and empathy.
 You don’t want to force your child when it comes to potty training issues because it can stress your child out to the point that they become seriously constipated or impacted, which will have extremely uncomfortable and upsetting, and sometimes, long-lasting results.

 Hopefully, if your child is having issues when it comes to poop-training, these suggestions will be helpful.